-This lifecycle not only charts the journey of a product from its ideation to eventual decline but also underpins the strategies businesses employ to ensure product success.
-Embracing strategic product lifecycle management best practices can be the difference between a product that thrives and one that merely survives.
+This lifecycle not only charts the journey of a product from its ideation to eventual decline but also underpins the product management lifecycle strategies that businesses employ to ensure product success.
+Embracing strategic best practices for product lifecycle management best practices can be the difference between a product that thrives and one that merely survives.

 Understanding the Product Management Lifecycle Model